otrv4/otrv4/otrv4.md

 * Calculate the DH shared secret `k_dh = (g3*a)*b`.
 * Calculate the SHA3-256 of the DH shared secret `mix_key = SHA3-256(k_dh)`.
 * Calculate `K = calculate_shared_secret(K_ecdh, mix_key)`.
-* Calculate the SSID from shared secret: it is the first 64 bits of `SHA3-256(0x00 || K)`.
+* Calculate the SSID from shared secret: it is the first 8 byte of `SHA3-256(0x00 || K)`.
 * Calculate the first set of keys with
   `root[0], chain_s[0][0], chain_r[0][0] = calculate_ratchet_keys(K)`.